-trade CFDs and TRS or invest in securities by copying the trades of other customers who trade on the eToro platform, or by copying trades in a portfolio which we have put together.
+trade CFDs and TRS or invest in securities by copying the trades of other customers who trade on the etoro platform, or by copying trades in a portfolio which we have put together.

-eToro Europe also provides relevant custody services for your trades and copy trades under its Trading Services.
+etoro Europe also provides relevant custody services for your trades and copy trades under its Trading Services.

-eToro Europe will also provide you with the following cryptoasset services which are called the “Cryptoasset Trading Services”:
+etoro Europe will also provide you with the following cryptoasset services which are called the “Cryptoasset Trading Services”:

 trade cryptoassets;